johnsonr84/ai-journal-app-react-native/README.md

 - **Mobile-first**: iOS/Android is the primary experience.
 - **Web is used for billing**: subscription management via Clerk’s web components (e.g. `/pricing`, `/plan-changed-success`).

-> Built while following a tutorial, then customized for this repo.
-This README reflects **this codebase**, not the tutorial template.

 ## Features

 - **Journal entries**: title (optional), mood tracking, rich content, image attachments.